 The multi-player introduced me to deathmatches and led to those weekends of carrying your whole PC to a friend’s house for LAN parties.
 It sparked a love affair with FPS multi-player which lasted a solid decade for me, and peaked with Q3A and UT99.
 There have been great games since, but those are always the experiences I’m chasing when I play online now.

-Up until the release of TxK, this spot was occupied by Tempest 2000 on the Jaguar.
-My views on Tempest 2000 can be applied to TxK pretty much as a copy & paste and still fit exactly.
+Up until the release of TxK, this spot on my top 5 videogames list was occupied by Tempest 2000 on the Jaguar.
+My views on Tempest 2000 can be applied to TxK* pretty much as a copy & paste and still fit exactly.

 TxK for me is the perfect game.
 The visuals, sounds and gameplay all suit my tastes, and when I play it is gaming enjoyment at its finest.
 This game alone would be enough to keep my Vita secure in its place as my favourite ever handheld (uh-oh…).
 I also really love Space Giraffe (the game that caused me to buy an Xbox 360).